 Limited guest count

 There you have it!
 Everything you need to know about planning an NYC elopement or intimate wedding.
-These are especially popular now and will help you walk down the aisle stress-free and on budget.
+These are especially popular now and will help you walk down the aisle stress-free and on a budget.

 Photography coverage will remain the same regardless of the path you choose to celebrate your love.
 In the end, we'll cover every step of a traditional wedding, from getting ready to the getaway with your spouse (yes, you can still have your sparkler exit or use that convertible car!).
 Emotions will be high, and we'll all be there for you.

 We are providing photography services in Manhattan New York City, Upper West Side, Soho, Noho, Little Italy, Chinatown, Midtown Manhattan, Lincoln Square, Manhattan Valley, Lenox Hill, Upper East Side, Carnegie Hill, Sutton Place, Columbus Circle, Gramercy Park, Rockefeller Center, Diamond District, Theater District, Turtle Bay, Midtown East, Tudor City, Times Square, Hudson Yards, Hell's Kitchen, Herald Square, Tribeca, Financial District Chelsea, Flatiron District, Meatpacking District, Union Square, NoMad, Rose Hill, NoHo, Lower East Side, Civic Center, Bowery, West Village, Nolita, Lower East Side, Greenwich Village, East Village, New Jersey, Connecticut, Hudson Valley, Philadelphia, Battery Park City†, Washington D.C, Virginia Miami, Manhattan, East Hampton, Westbury, Brooklyn, Queens, Westchester, Long Island, Southampton, Montauk, Shelter Island, Fire Island, Hoboken, Jersey City, Lake George, Huntington, Tarrytown, Woodbury, Glen Cove, Long Beach, Great Neck, Garrison, Boiceville, Cornell, East Norwich, and all other destinations around the world.